ajaxian79/algorithms/docs/fenwick-tree.md

 Maintain `[l, r]` and a counter; on counter-met-condition record the answer and shrink.

 Morris traversal threads predecessors back to current node — O(1) extra space.

+DFS on a grid: write a sentinel into the visited cell; restore if needed.